Carnival Prince & Princess Selection

 Who can enter?

-All boys and girls aged from 7 to 18 (as of 3rd March 2018) can enter.
+All boys and girls aged from 7 to 18 (as of 25th March 2023) can enter.
 Entrants must either live in Corfe Mullen or attend a Corfe Mullen School.
-Entrants should be available to take part in the Carnival Procession etc. on Carnival Day, Saturday 9th June 2018.
+Entrants must be available to take part in the Carnival Procession etc. on Carnival Day, Saturday 10th June 2023.